UWC2-APIDOC/to-do-service-au24/docs/overview_SophieL.md

 # To-Do service

-## Sometimes life feels like a circus act ...
+## Sometimes life feels like a circus act

-A three-ring circus ...
+A three-ring circus.

-Too many balls in the air, and then ...
+Too many balls in the air, and then

 ## Boom!
 Crash!